chriswendt/ietf/draft-ietf-stir-passport.md

 For extension of the base set of claims defined in this document, a new JWS header parameter "ppt" MUST be used with a unique string.
 Any PASSporT extension should be defined in a specification describing the PASSporT extension and the string used in the "ppt" hedaer string that defines any new claims that would extend the base set of claims of PASSporT.

-An example header with a PASSporT extension of "foo" is as follows:
+An example header with a PASSporT extension type of "foo" is as follows:

 	{
       "alg":"ES256",